 Old Navy is known for its frequent (and deep) discounts on baby clothing.
-Their styles are fresh and incredibly on trend, and, many of their pieces coordinate so you can create capsule wardrobes for whatever season you’re in.
+Their styles are fresh and incredibly on-trend.
+Many of their pieces coordinate, so you can create capsule wardrobes for whatever season you’re in.

-While online shopping is definitely the way to go this year, you can also easily shop in-store and browse the clearance section for even more savings.
+While online shopping is a great way to go this year, you can also easily shop in-store and browse the clearance section for even more savings.